 Beyond centralization, it is also important to structure the relationship between finance (the typical parent organization of AP) and supply chain (the typical parent organization of procurement) from a reporting perspective.
 In organizations where procurement and AP operate as separate teams, there is often a common global process owner across P2P, even if the functions report to separate executives.

 Nearly half of respondents to APQC’s Procure-to-Pay: Cross-Industry Report research (46%) said that the P2P process is owned by a centralized P2P function or a process owner.
-About a quarter (23%) reported equal sharing between procurement and finance, while 29% said that one function leads, with support from the other function.
-Very few respondents (two percent) have no end-to-end process ownership for P2P.
+About a quarter (23%) reported equal sharing between procurement and finance, while 29% said that one function leads, with the other providing support.
+Very few respondents (2%) have end-to-end process ownership for P2P.

 Learn More

 End-to-end processes like P2P transcend organizational silos.
-Getting the right governance and reporting structures in place is critical for coordinating process management activities across functions, balancing investments in strategic procurement capabilities like category management, and ensuring that process improvements do not damage upstream or downstream processes.
-More broadly, these governance structures provide a strong foundation upon which organizations can build new and more effective models for procurement service delivery.
+Getting the right governance and reporting structures in place is critical for coordinating process management across functions, balancing investments in strategic procurement capabilities such as category management, and ensuring that process improvements do not disrupt upstream or downstream processes.
+More broadly, these governance structures provide a strong foundation for organizations to build new and more effective models of procurement service delivery.

 About ScottMadden

-ScottMadden has been a pioneer in corporate and shared services and has been helping supply chain organizations move beyond their conventional “order taker” role for over two decades.
-Through deep expertise and practical know-how, ScottMadden assists clients across the full range of supply chain processes and has the unique ability to create alignment between the supply chain function and its internal customers and stakeholders.
-ScottMadden has developed a supply chain maturity model to differentiate the phases that companies pass through on their journey to world class.
+ScottMadden has been a pioneer in corporate and shared services, helping supply chain organizations move beyond their conventional “order taker” role for over two decades.
+Through deep expertise and practical know-how, ScottMadden assists clients across the full range of supply chain processes and has the unique ability to align the supply chain function with its internal customers and stakeholders.
+ScottMadden has developed a supply chain maturity model to differentiate the phases that companies pass through on their journey to world-class.
 Our solutions provide lasting improvements and allow our clients’ supply chain organizations to better serve their internal customers.
 Our clients span a variety of industries from energy to healthcare to higher education to retail.
 To learn more, visit https://www.scottmadden.com/topic/procure-to-pay/.

 About APQC